Joseph Lister: 1858 On the Cutaneous Pigmentary System of the Frog

-Lister had seen how the beginning of inflammation was always accompanied by a change of colour in the frogs web.
-He determined that the pigments consisted of "very minute pigment-granules" that are contained in a network of stellate cells, the branches of which, subdividing minutely and anastomosing freely with one another and with those of neighbouring cells, constitute a delicate network in the substance of the true skin.
+Lister had noted that the beginning of inflammation was always accompanied by a change of colour in the frog's web.
+He determined that the pigments consisted of "very minute pigment-granules" contained in a network of stellate cells, the branches of which, subdividing minutely and anastomosing freely with one another and with those of neighbouring cells, constitute a delicate network in the substance of the true skin.
 It had been supposed that the concentration and diffusion of the pigment depended upon the contraction and extension of the branches of the star-shaped cells in which it was contained; and that only these movements of the cells were under the influence of the nervous system.
-At the time, there was no cell theory of matter nor was they're any dyes or fixatives that could used to enhance experimental discovery.
+At the time, there was no cell theory of matter nor were there any dyes or fixatives that could used to enhance experimental discovery.
 Indeed, Lister wrote of this, stating "The extreme delicacy of the cell wall makes it very difficult to trace it among the surrounding tissue".
-Lister observed that it was the pigment granules themselves and not the cells that moved, and that this movement is not merely brought about by the control of the nervous system, but that it may be caused by the direct action of irritants on the tissues themselves.
-He believed that pigment reflected the activity of blood vessels, though it was the slowing of blood flow that initiates the process of inflammation.
+Lister observed that it was the pigment granules themselves and not the cells that moved, and that this movement was not merely brought about by the control of the nervous system, but perhaps by the direct action of irritants on the tissues themselves.
+He believed that the pigment reflected the activity of blood vessels, though it was the slowing of blood flow that initiated the process of inflammation.